 Which site would you like to visit?

-But Mauro has also made important changes, not the least of which was the creation of a single Barolo from the great Monprivato vineyard in 1970.
+Like Giovanni and Bartolo, Mauro is a traditionalist dedicated to long fermentations and aging in oldbotti.
+But he has also made important changes, not the least of which was the creation of a single Barolo from the great Monprivato vineyard in 1970.
 Prior to that year, his family had always made their towering Barolos and Barolo Riservas by blending Monprivato fruit with grapes from other sites.

-Monprivato has been known as a special vineyard since at least the 1600s, and a quarter century ago Renato Ratti’s classification of Barolo vineyards ranked Monprivato among Barolo’s ten greatest vineyards—analagous to a Burgundy grand cru.
-In the 1980s, Mauro brought the complete site under his family’s ownership, making it one of the few great Barolo vineyards to be entirely owned by a single azienda.
+Monprivato has been known as a special vineyard since at least the 1600s, and a quarter century ago Renato Ratti’s epic classification of Barolo vineyards ranked Monprivato among Barolo’s ten greatest vineyards, analagous to a Burgundy grand cru.
+In the 1980s, Mauro brought the complete site under his family's ownership, making it one of the few great Barolo vineyards to be entirely owned by a single domaine.

 Mauro’s first two Cà d’Morissios—the 1993 and 1995—showed great promise, but it was the profound 1996 and 1997 that really put this cuvée on the map.
-And the 2001 (released at the end of 2008) could prove to be even more glorious.
-Today, Cà d’Morissio stands next to Giacomo Conterno’s Monfortino and Giacosa’s Rocche del Falletto Riserva as the greatest of all traditionally made Barolos.
+Today, Cà d’Morissio stands next to Barolo Monfortino and Giacosa’s red label riservas as one of the epic wines of the Langhe.

 In addition to Barolo Monprivato and Cà d’Morissio, Mauro makes small quantities of perhaps the finest Barolos in the Santo Stefano di Perno and Villero crus.
-He also makes vineyard-designated Dolcettos and Barberas that are as uncompromising and deep as his Barolos.
+He also makes vineyard—designated Dolcettos, Barberas, and Freisas that are as uncompromising and deep as his Barolos.

 Adding to Cart.